 Buddhism/mindfulness inspired – In-person and online available – Abstinence based

-Refuge is a peer-led meditation and mindfulness based recovery group based on the belief that Buddhist values provide a strong foundation for recovery.
+Recovery Dharma (formerly Refuge Recovery) is a peer-led meditation and mindfulness based recovery group based on the belief that Buddhist values provide a strong foundation for recovery.
 Focused on finding other ways of managing suffering.

-Local meeting finder – Online meetings – Online meetings (women only) – Online meditation recordings
+Local meeting finder – Online meetings – Women’s online meetings

 Breathwork for Recovery